ConwayTech-Dev/AutoPortalLogin/README.md

 ***

-# MyPolyAutoLogin
+# AutoPortalLogin

-MyPolyAutoLogin is a convenient and simple extention that automatically logs you into the MyPoly portal after you've been timed out.
+AutoPortalLogin is a convenient and simple extension that automatically logs you into the Myschoolapp portal after you've been timed out.

 # Download